isaacksdata/csort/docs/source/components.rst

 Components
 ==========
-Csort formats python classes by re-ordering the components of classes into a pre-defined order.
+|project_name| formats python classes by re-ordering the components of classes into a pre-defined order.

 The first level of ordering depends on the type of component.